 “Such a pretty name for a charming lady.
 How much do I owe you, Naomi?”

 “Let’s see.
-That’s ten boxes at ten dollars each and that special five dollar discount.
-Comes up to ninety-five dollars.”
+That’s ten boxes at ten dollars each and that special one dollar discount.
+Comes up to ninety-six dollars.”

 “I need to go upstairs for the money.
 Would you like to wait inside away from this awful heat?”

 That suggestion raised an alarm, for she knew she had to be careful when strangers were nice.
 “It’s okay.
 I’ll wait here.”

 Leonardo nodded.
 “I understand.”
 Shortly, he returned.
 “Here’s a soda, and here’s a hundred.
 Keep the change.”

 Naomi gushed.
 “Thank you so much, sir!”